atcs-wang/inventory-webapp-06-auth/README.md

 * `isLoggedIn`, a boolean indicating our authentication status
 * `user`, which is either `undefined` if not logged in, or the user info object from the auth token.

-Let's use them to customize our nav bar view:
+Let's use them to customize our nav bar view ( on every page):

 ```html
 <header>